contentful/contentful-migration/README.md

 dependencies up to date and get the newest version right when it's ready!

+## Promises

+contentful-management.js uses [axios](https://github.com/mzabriskie/axios) under the hood, which depends on a native ES6 Promise implementation to be supported.
+If your environment doesn't support ES6 Promises, you can [polyfill](https://github.com/jakearchibald/es6-promise#auto-polyfill) it.

 ## Examples

 This library comes with a few example scripts